 A Formula One engine is certainly one of the most refined, developed, sophisticated pieces of machinery on the planet.
-It is a purpose-built, pure race engine, in a 90° V8 configuration, with 2.4 liters (146.4 cubic inches) of swept volume.
+It is a purpose-built, pure race engine, which, for the 2006 season, is a 90° V8 configuration, with 2.4 liters (146.4 cubic inches) of swept volume.
 There are fundamentally few restrictions on the implementation.
 Those few restrictions include the 2.4-liter, 90° V8 configuration with a 180° crankshaft, 106.5 mm bore spacing, 98 mm maximum bore, no variable-length inlet pipes, no metal-matrix composite materials, 58 mm minimum crankshaft height, and one injection nozzle per cylinder.
 The engines are DOHC, four-valve-per-cylinder layout with finger-followers and pneumatic valvesprings, with the ignition and fuel injection systems controlled by a sophisticated engine-management digital computer system.
 The engine weight is a minimum of 95 kg (209 lbs) and a center of gravity height restriction further influences the characteristics of the overall package.

 The FIA required that each car must use the same engine for two consecutive practice-qualifying-race meetings or be penalized, so the design life of a 2006 engine was in the region of 1350 km (840 miles).